metadevpro/cal/cal.md

 ## CAL2.
 Pagination

-CAL1 plus pagination support with the following semantics:
+Pagination is a though topic involving several cases of use.
+Al least the most common uses cases identified are as follows:

+  a.
+Client side defines the page size (based in UX; size of window or user preference, for example)b.
+Server side defines the page size, caching and optimizes for such pages.
+.
+  c.
+Time-based access: for real time data like tweets line-feed or stock-market quotes.

+**NOTE:** This strategy must be selected per resource basis.
+Pick only one per resource.

+### CAL2A.
+Client side

+Client defines the page size and the block requested.
+Access to a random block is supported.
+In this case, we can model it in the following form:

 All query operations support count and pagination.
 Pagination parameters are:

-- `limit`: (integer) blocksize
+- `limit`: (integer) blocksize (provided by client, can have a sensible default in server, limited by server to avoid performance degradation)
-- `skip`: (integer) number of elements to skip from initial one
+- `skip`: (integer) number of elements to skip from the beginning

+If server responses includes `meta.totalCount`, the client can provide links to access to all pages if needed.

+### CAL2B.
+Server side

+When the server side defines the page size.
+The customer can only move the pointer to jump between pages.

+Server must respond `meta.limit` to inform client about the page size used.
+If server responses includes `meta.totalCount`, the client can provide links to access to all pages if needed.

+For cursors-based query APIs, or forward only queries, the client can use the HAL link `next` to access the next page.

+### CAL2C.
+Time based
+Real-time data is streamed in chucks to clients.
+CLients ask for more data passing the last id or last timestamp of data they received.
+This last-known-object is enough for server to realize the next block to send.

+In the same way, the client can use the HAL links `next` & `previous` to access the next and previous page respectively.

-**Note:** Response of data uses the `Response` message form to envelop pagination info instead of raw array of response objects.
+**Note:** In all cases, the response of data uses the `Response` message form to envelop pagination info into the `meta` object instead of raw array of response objects.

 ## CAL3.
 Order

-CAL2 plus order support on queries:
+Order support on queries:

 - `order`: (string) order expression of the form:
   - `order=name`: order by name ascending